Danes0/Lab2-JS-frameworks/README.md

   * FirstFile.js → The entry point that calls and executes functions from SecondFile.js.
   * SecondFile.js → A utility file that contains various functions for different operations.
   * package.json → Ensures module compatibility and manages dependencies.
+  * index.html →  A front-end interface that serves as a live demo for the project.
+It imports functions from "SecondFile.js" and displays the results dynamically in the browser.

 **Functions Implemented**